hackclub/hackclub/case_studies/cherry_hill_high_school_east/2015-09-21_c9_and_ajar.io_part_1/recap.md

 fact for much of the workshop *everyone in the room was on task*.
 Success!

 > "The idea of having us make agar.io is genius and I'm exited to go further."
-> - a delighted participant
+> - A delighted participant

 > "this club is SOOOOOOOOOOOOOOOOOOOOOOOOO AMAZING." – an enthralled member